 |---|---|---|

-| Morning Intention Setting | Starts your day with purpose instead of reacting. | Before checking your phone, take 1 minute to think: “What is my main focus today that aligns with my purpose?” |
+| Morning Intention Setting | Starts your day with purpose instead of reaction. | Before checking your phone, take 1 minute to set your main focus. |

-| Midday Alignment Check | Pulls you out of autopilot and refocuses. | Set a phone alarm for noon.
-Close your eyes, take 3 deep breaths, and ask: “Am I on track?” |
+| Midday Alignment Check | Pulls you out of autopilot. | Set an alarm for noon.
+Take 3 deep breaths and ask: “Am I on track?” |

-| Evening Gratitude Journal | Reinforces progress and trains your brain to notice alignment. | Before bed, write 3 things from your day that felt aligned with your purpose. |
+| Evening Gratitude Journal | Reinforces progress and trains your brain to notice alignment. | Before bed, write 3 things that felt aligned today. |

 What if My Passion Seems Impractical?